disappeerlabs/disappeer/readme.md

 It also allows for the use of persistent Tor .onion address keys that can be associated with specific user identities.

 # The Interface
-We'll provide some general info on the GUI interface.
+Some general info on the GUI interface.

 ## Main Console
 The main console contains a toolbar and a text entry field.